eq19/feed/_drafts/identition_zone.md

 [![time evolution](https://user-images.githubusercontent.com/36441664/275706241-356d91fc-da93-4edd-8a57-9489554b181b.gif)](https://en.wikipedia.org/wiki/Klein_bottle#properties)

-String theory, superstring theory, or M-theory, or some other variant on this theme is one of the Unsolved Problem in physic, a step on [the road](https://youtu.be/3mXwMhMIGMA?t=3h54s) to a _[Theory Of Everything (TOE)](https://en.wikipedia.org/wiki/Theory_of_everything)_.
+String theory, superstring theory, or M-theory, or some other variant on this theme is one of the Unsolved Problem in physic as [a step road](https://youtu.be/3mXwMhMIGMA?t=3h54s) to a _[Theory Of Everything (TOE)](https://en.wikipedia.org/wiki/Theory_of_everything)_.

 ```note
 Nothing prevents a theory from including more than 4 dimensions.
 In the case of string theory, consistency requires spacetime to have 10, 11 or 26 dimensions. ***The conflict between observation and theory is resolved by making the unobserved dimensions compactified***. _([Astrophysics Research](https://astrophysicsblogs.blogspot.com/2008/01/superstring-theory_03.html))_